 - Meaningless gifts that will break and be forgotten

 Since the average American family spends 58 months paying off holiday debt, I am a firm believer that you should never go into debt to show someone how much they mean to you.

 That message is better sent through our words and actions.

-Some popular minimalist gift giving suggestions include:
+Some other popular minimalist gift giving trends include: